vanphandinh/mina-graphql-proxy/README.md

 If the mina-graphql-proxy can't connect to `mina-container-name:3085`, the following options are possible:
 - Access to port `3085` is blocked via ufw\iptables
 - You did not add a docker container flag `--network=mina-network \`
 - Node is not synced yet.
-For this reason the stopper can't connect
+For this reason the tool can't connect

-2. Port responds, but the stopper still can't connect
+2. Port responds, but the tool still can't connect
 `iptables -D OUTPUT -d 172.16.0.0/12 -j DROP`
 it's because of the blocking of private subnets that the docker uses